Berlin Tourist Cards

 Checkpoint Charlie, Wall Museum| ©Michael Fousert

-You already know what the Berlin Pass is, how it works, how to buy it and what are its advantages.
-Now I will tell you about the most interesting part: what free entrance to museums and monuments it includes and what experiences you can do during the time you have it active, also for free.
+Now you know what the Berlin Pass is, how it works, how to buy it, and what its advantages are.
+Now I'll tell you about the most interesting part: what free admission to museums and monuments it includes and what experiences you can enjoy while it's valid, also free of charge.

 Wall Museum

-Located at Checkpoint Charlie, the most famous of the border crossings of the Berlin Wall, is dedicated to the history of the wall that separated the city of Berlin in two and the years of the Cold War.
-An ideal option to learn in depth how this historical period affected the inhabitants of the German capital and how it has influenced what the city is today.
+Located at Checkpoint Charlie, the most famous of the Berlin Wall border crossings, it is dedicated to the history of the wall that divided the city of Berlin in two and to the years of the Cold War.
+An ideal option for gaining an in-depth understanding of how this historical period affected the inhabitants of the German capital and how it has influenced the city today.

 Pergamon Museum

-The most visited of the famous Museum Island, one of the most important museum complexes in Europe.
-It houses Islamic and Near Eastern art highlighting among his works the frieze of Pergamon or the market gate of Miletus.
-Although this museum is currently closed for works and will have to wait several years for its reopening.
+The most visited museum on the famous Museum Island, one of the most important museum complexes in Europe.
+It houses Islamic and Middle Eastern art, with highlights including the Pergamon frieze and the Market Gate of Miletus.
+However, the museum is currently closed for renovation and will not reopen for several years.

-One of the best places to contemplate the views of the city visiting, in passing, one of the most recognizable buildings of the same.
+One of the best places to enjoy views of the city while visiting one of its most recognizable buildings.

 Old National Gallery